The Common Lisp Cookbook – Loop, iteration, mapping

 collect (* x 10))

-The Loop macro is different than most Lisp expressions in having a complex internal domain-specific language that doesnā€™t use s-expressions.
-So you need to read Loop expressions with half of your brain in Lisp mode, and the other half in Loop mode.
+The loop macro is different than most Lisp expressions in having a complex internal domain-specific language that doesn’t use s-expressions, so you need to read loop expressions with half of your brain in Lisp mode and the other half in loop mode.
 You love it or you hate it.
+Usually you hate it for a while and then you love it.

-Think of Loop expressions as having four parts: expressions that set up variables that will be iterated, expressions that conditionally terminate the iteration, expressions that do something on each iteration, and expressions that do something right before the Loop exits.
-In addition, Loop expressions can return a value.
-It is very rare to use all of these parts in a given Loop expression, but you can combine them in many ways.
+In addition, loop expressions can return a value.
+It is very rare to use all of these parts in a given loop expression, but you can combine them in many ways.

-The iterate macro
+The iterate library

-iterate is a popular iteration macro that aims at being simpler, ā€œlispierā€ and more predictable than loop, besides being extensible.
-However it isnā€™t built-in, so you have to import it:
+iterate is a popular iteration macro that aims at being simpler, “lispier” and more predictable than loop, besides being extensible.
+However it isn’t built-in, so you have to import it:

 (ql:quickload "iterate")